dave45678/Lesson15/Flask/lesson02.md

 # Lesson 2 - Hello world with template

-In this exercise, you will see how to use how to create a basic flask application with a variable.
+## Learning Objectives
+* Learn how to use html templates with Flask

 ## The Walkthrough
 1. Create a Flask Application